briandconnelly/nicheconstruct/paper/03_methods.md

 As allelic states change, the subpopulation alters its environment in new ways, creating a unique niche.
 As described below, the specific alleles at each locus become important.

-In our model, the feedback that results from niche construction takes the form of density dependent selection, and individuals evolve to better match their constructed niche.
+In our model, the feedback that results from niche construction takes the form of density dependent selection, and populations evolve to better match the constructed niche.
 We do not represent this niche explicitly, but rather allow the allelic composition of the subpopulation to feed back to affect selection.
 Specifically, the selective value of non-zero allele $a$ at adaptive locus $l$---and consequently the fitness of an individual carrying that allele---increases with the number of individuals in the subpopulation that have allele $a-1$ at locus $l-1$.
 For example, if $L=5$, $A=6$, and allele $4$ has fixed at locus $2$, then selection favors genotypes with allele $5$ at locus $3$.